 Statement of Principles 2016

-The revised “Statement of Principles (Policy)” under the Gambling Act 2005 was published on the 31st December 2015; this will supersede all previous Statements of Principles for this Authority under the Act.
+The revised “Statement of Principles (Policy)” under the Gambling Act 2005 was published on 31 December 2015; this will supersede all previous Statements of Principles for this Authority under the Act.

-The revised Statement of Principles (Policy) came into effect on the 31st January 2016.
+The revised Statement of Principles (Policy) came into effect on 31 January 2016.